-Source: PGIM Fixed Income, Bloomberg.
-Bloomberg U.S. Corporate Index.
-MOVE Index is percent of implied yield volatility.
+Source: PGIM Fixed Income and Bloomberg.
+U.S. IG spreads based on Bloomberg U.S. Corporate Index.

 BOND MARKET OUTLOOK

 But Big Picture, Investors Aren't Splitting Hairs: the Yield is Just Too Darn High!

 As 2022 came to a close and the relentless rise in bond yields began to level off, bond fund flows quickly flipped from outflows to significant inflows (Figure 5).
 In fact, a quick review of bond fund flows in recent years suggests that, unless rates are rising rapidly or volatility is soaring, fund flows have generally been positive and substantially so (Figure 6).
 That was true even in 2020, which was a time of extremely low yields.
 With yields now substantially higher, strong fund flows could provide an important tailwind for the markets as volatility begins to abate.